EliMuse001/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A cript that adds execution permission to the owner, the group owner and the other users, to the file hello a script that sets the permission to the file hello as follows: a script that sets the permission to the file hello as follows:Owner- no permissions, Group-no permissions at all
+A cript that adds execution permission to the owner, the group owner and the other users, to the file hello a script that sets the permission to the file hello as follows: a script that sets the permission to the file hello as follows:Owner- no permissions, Group-no permissions at all a script that sets the mode of the file hello the same as olleh’s mode.